 Bribery And Embezzlement

-Bribing a court official or trustee is another form of bankruptcy fraud punishable under the bankruptcy laws.
+Bribing a court official or trustee is another form of bankruptcy fraud punishable under bankruptcy laws.
 Debtors may also have their discharge revoked for misappropriating funds from their bankruptcy estate.

 Time Limits For Revoking A Chapter 7 Bankruptcy Debt Discharge